boris-kz/CogAlg/README.md

 Some notes:
 - There should be a unique set of operations added per level, hence a singular in “cognitive algorithm”.
 - Core design must be done theoretically: generality requires large upfront investment in process complexity, which makes it a huge overkill for any specific task.
 That’s one reason why such schemes are not explored.
 - Many readers note disconnect between abstractions in this outline, and the amount of detail in current code.
 That’s because we are in space-time continuum: search must follow proximity in each dimension, which requires specific processing.
-It’s not specific to vision, the process is mostly the same for all raw modalities.
+It’s not specific to vision, the process is roughly the same for all raw modalities.
-- Another complaint is that I don't use mathematical notation, but it simply doesn't have the flexibility to express deeply conditional process, with recursively increasing complexity.
+- Another complaint is that I don't use mathematical notation, but it doesn't have the flexibility to express deeply conditional process.
+Math is not separable from logic here.
 - Most people who aspire to work on AGI think in terms behavior and robotics.
 I think this is far too coarse to make progress, the most significant mechanisms are on the level of perception.
 Feedforward (perception) must drive feedback (action), not the other way around.
 - Other distractions are supervision and reinforcement.
 These are optional task-specific add-ons, core cognitive process is unsupervised pattern discovery, and main problem here is scaling in complexity.
 - Don’t even start me on chatbots.